 Driving on Fraser Island can challenge even experienced drivers.
-It's easy to get in trouble when driving an unfamiliar vehicle in a difficult environment.
-New laws have been introduced to help keep visitors safe.
+It's easy to get in trouble when driving in an unfamiliar and difficult environment.
+Laws are in place to help keep visitors safe.

 - have all seats facing forward or rearward (not side-facing)

 - have all items stored securely inside the vehicle – below the top level of the door frame, and not the roof

 - be fitted with seatbelts which meet Australian Design Rule standards.